martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 Besides work on attack-defense mechanisms, we see two other avenues for research building on this body of work.

-1) Improving distillation - Since distillation is possible with random sequences of tokens, this might be a good way to perform distillation in low-resource NLP settings where the original training data is not available.
+1) **Improving Distillation** - Since distillation is possible with random sequences of tokens, this might be a good way to perform distillation in low-resource NLP settings where the original training data is not available.
 Random sequences (perhaps with the intelligent data selection strategy) could also be used to augment real training data for distillation.
 It will be interesting to check whether random sequences can be leveraged to reduce the performance gap between the original and distilled models.

-2) Closeness of input distributions - Model extraction might be a good way to understand the closeness between two input distributions, where one input distribution is used to extract a model trained on another input distribution.
+2) **Closeness of Input Distributions** - Model extraction might be a good way to understand the closeness between two input distributions, where one input distribution is used to extract a model trained on another input distribution.
 This technique could be used as a method to tackle an important open problem in NLP ("[What is a domain?](https://twitter.com/yoavgo/status/1205989007852810244)").

 ### Contact

-This work was done by [Kalpesh Krishna](http://martiansideofthemoon.github.io/) (during an internship at [Google AI Language](https://research.google/teams/language/)), [Gaurav Singh Tomar](https://research.google/people/GauravSinghTomar/), [Ankur Parikh])(https://research.google/people/104995/), [Nicolas Papernot](https://www.papernot.fr/) and [Mohit Iyyer](https://people.cs.umass.edu/~miyyer/).
+This work was done by [Kalpesh Krishna](http://martiansideofthemoon.github.io/) (during an internship at [Google AI Language](https://research.google/teams/language/)), [Gaurav Singh Tomar](https://research.google/people/GauravSinghTomar/), [Ankur P. Parikh](https://research.google/people/104995/), [Nicolas Papernot](https://www.papernot.fr/) and [Mohit Iyyer](https://people.cs.umass.edu/~miyyer/).
 We are happy to get in touch and hear feedback / questions at kalpesh@cs.umass.edu!